vlauciani/gitlabci-include-for-dockerhub-rate-limit/README.md

 ## Usage

-This snippet can be included in GitLab CI to che DockerHub rate limit.
+This snippet can be included in GitLab CI to check DockerHub rate limit.

+In your `.gitlab-ci.yml` file, remeber to set `DOCKERHUB_REGISTRY_USER` and `DOCKERHUB_REGISTRY_PSW`

 ### Example